Dear visitor,

 My career is invested in rhetoric and communication studies, in diversity, equity, inclusion, accessibility, and advocacy, and in democracy, community, and civic engagement.
 The importance of communication skills and familiarity with rhetorical techniques for both professional success and civic welfare cannot be understated.
 I am committed to developing undergraduates’ critical thinking, visual, written, oral, and aural skills, and to encouraging new generations of knowledge-producers through graduate study.

-Through more than sixteen years of full-time experience, I have affiliated with programs in communication and media, English and speech communication, discourse studies, women’s and gender studies, Africana studies, and sociology - and have taught communication classes for not only communication students but also specifically for childhood education, criminal justice, international studies, and dance and drama students, as well as for general education
+Through more than sixteen years of full-time experience, I have been affiliated with programs in communication and media, English and speech communication, discourse studies, women’s and gender studies, Africana studies, and sociology - and have taught communication classes for not only communication students but also specifically for childhood education, criminal justice, international studies, and dance and drama students, as well as for general education.
+In twenty-five+ years of teaching, I have taught more than 30 distinct courses at the 100 (first-year)- through 600 (graduate)-levels in communication, rhetoric, discourse studies, and media.
+I have also sponsored undergraduate internships, served on senior thesis, master’s thesis, and doctoral dissertation committees, worked with honors students as the faculty advisor to the Delta Omicron chapter of the Lambda Pi Eta communication honor society, and mentored students on academic probation in my role as Assistant Dean in the SUNY Cortland School of Arts & Sciences.

 In my courses, students are exposed to diversity in communication to improve their oral and aural skills, whether in public, interpersonal, or organizational contexts, and to improve their critical thinking for professional and civic engagement.
-The effectiveness of my teaching can be seen, in part. through a career mean score of 4.5 and a career mode score of 4.6, on a scale 1 (poor) to 5 (excellent) in course-teacher evaluations.
+The effectiveness of my teaching can be seen, in part. through a career mean score of 4.54, mode score of 4.6, and media score of 4.6 on a scale 1 (poor) to 5 (excellent) in course-teacher evaluations.
 Student comments indicate that I make the classroom a welcoming and safe space, that my teaching is energetic and clear, and that I try to make classes fun.
 As an undergraduate academic advisor to communication and interdisciplinary majors and minors since 2006, I meet with 30 to 40 undergraduate students regularly for scheduling and, occasionally, disciplinary purposes.
 I help to guide students through the undergraduate degrees and through the internship, employment, and graduate school search and application processes.

 Integrating digital resources into my classes since 2004, I am familiar with assorted techniques and technologies for online, hybrid, and hyflex education.
 At SUNY Cortland, I served on the college’s Online Teaching Group from summer 2020 through Spring 2023 and acted as one of the pilot faculty for the campus switch from Blackboard to D2L.
 With the onset of COVID-19, I led the pivot from fully in-person to fully online instruction for all eleven sections-per-semester of public speaking.
 This involved creating asynchronous options for Spring 2020 and then developing a combination of synchronous instruction support and asynchronous resources for the 2020-2021 academic year, including faculty training and the curation and provision of digital materials.
 I continue to maintain and update these resources online for public speaking and communication across the curriculum instruction and assessment.